Gay Activists Alliance, Gay Liberation Front, and Radicalesbians Demonstration Against Police Harassment at Times Square

 It demonstrated the volatile atmosphere that still existed between the community and police over a year after the Stonewall Uprising.

 On the MapVIEW The Full Map

-On Saturday night, August 29, 1970, over 700 members of the Gay Activists Alliance (GAA) and Gay Liberation Front (GLF), along with Radicalesbians and other women’s groups, held a peaceful joint protest in Times Square calling for the immediate end of police harassment against the LGBT community.
+On Saturday night, August 29, 1970, over 700 members of the Gay Activists Alliance (GAA) and Gay Liberation Front (GLF), along with Radicalesbians and other women’s groups and Gay Youth, held a peaceful joint protest in Times Square calling for the immediate end of police harassment against the LGBT community.
 Some 300 LGBT individuals had recently been arrested on a variety of charges in a “clean-up” of the area that month alone, and there were increased incidents in Greenwich Village as well.
 GAA leaflets accused the police of illegal arrests, verbal harassment, and physical brutality against the community; official support of such activities by politicians; silence by the public; and negligence by the press in covering these issues.
 GLF’s leaflets were more pointed: “The time for gays to take matters into their own hands is now .… We will be oppressed as long as we do not have the power to fight back.”